How to Write an Iontophoresis Appeal Letter to Your Insurance Carrier

 If you submit your appeal letter to your insurance carrier by fax, keep a copy of the transmission confirmation.
 If you submit by mail, send the letter via certified mail with a request of a return receipt.

 Finally, organize all submitted materials, your appeal letter, receipts, and records of correspondence in a safe place should you need to reference them again.
 On average, most patients who appeal directly to their insurance carrier receive an official notice within 7-10 days that the appeal has been received.
-If you do not receive confirmation, contact your carrier to make sure your appeal is showing up in their system.

 Leave a Reply